Watts-per-Intelligence Part II: Algorithmic Catalysis: Thermodynamic--Informational Coupling

 \begin{lemma}[Physical erasures lower-bound installed information] Any physical adaptation process on $\Hw_{\mathrm{adapt,cat}}$ that takes the pair $(S_0,\mathcal{D})$ to a state in which the execution-substrate component has algorithmic mutual information $\mu$ with $\sigma(\Class)$ satisfies

-\end{lemma} \begin{proof} Any physical computation with $\Herase$ logical erasures admits, by Bennett's reversible simulation theorem \cite{bennett1973logical,bennett1989spacetime}, a reversible simulation using $\Herase$ additional bits of advice, i.e. an auxiliary string that records the information lost in those erasures.
+\end{lemma} \begin{proof} Any physical computation with $\Herase$ logical erasures admits, by Bennett's reversible simulation theorem \cite{bennett1973logical,bennett1989spacetime}, a reversible simulation using an auxiliary advice string \(\mathrm{adv}\), with \(|\mathrm{adv}|\le \Herase+O(1)\), recording the information lost in those erasures.
 Let $\tilde{\mathcal{A}}$ denote such a reversible simulation of the adaptation process, taking the augmented input $(S_0,\mathcal{D},\mathrm{adv})$ with $|\mathrm{adv}|\le\Herase+O(1)$ to the augmented output $(S,\mathcal{D}',\mathrm{hist})$, where $S$ is the post-adaptation execution-substrate state and $\mathrm{hist}$ records the evolution.
 Because $\tilde{\mathcal{A}}$ is reversible and has constant-size description, the data-processing inequality for algorithmic mutual information~\cite{li2019kolmogorov,hutter2004universal} gives

 since any program computing $\sigma(\Class)$ from $S$ can be composed with the inverse of $\tilde{\mathcal{A}}$ applied to the full output tuple at a cost of $O(1)$ program bits.
 Applying the Kolmogorov chain rule for algorithmic mutual information~\cite{li2019kolmogorov} to the triple on the right: